An overview of REA's complaints process

 What happens once we receive your written complaint

 When REA receives a complaint, we first call the person who made the complaint (the complainant) to confirm we’ve understood what the complaint is about.
 We’ll also give you information about what behaviour you can reasonably expect from real estate agents.

 The Registrar then considers whether REA can look into the complaint.
 The Registrar will consider:

 - whether there are any alleged breaches of the Real Estate Agents Act (2008) or Rules by the agent, and what the impact of any breach has been

 - whether we've looked at the complaint before, and whether the complaint is a proper use of the REA complaints process

 - whether the complaint would be better managed by another agency.

+If the Registrar decides that REA is not able to look into your complaint, both you and the agent will receive a written decision from the Registrar explaining why.
 REA will refer the complaint to another agency if the Registrar considers that the complaint would be better managed by that agency.
 For example, a complaint made by a tenant about a property manager not lodging a bond might be referred to Tenancy Services.

 Understanding both perspectives